Michieljoris/bb-server/README.md

 * Most options can be set on the command line, all of them using a json configuration file.

+* Wrapping of js files from a modules directory to denodify them.

 The server works really well as a development server since it will only transform and send files that have changed, and sends a 304 otherwise.